hongsikeom/h-blog/README.md

 #Hongsik's web blog!

-This is my own blog that stores various programming skills that i need to remember.
+This is my own blog that contains various programming skills that i need to remember.
-This blog will be being continuously developed.
+This blog is being continuously developed.